mueedhafiz1982/DQN-ensemble-for-RL/README.md

 # dqn_mas_rl_bin_aa

-Code for the paper: "Deep Q-Network Based Multi-agent Reinforcement Learning with Binary Action Agents"
+Code for the paper: "Reinforcement learning with an ensemble of binary action deep Q-networks"

-Citation:
-"Abdul Mueed Hafiz and Ghulam Mohiuddin Bhat, 2020, Deep Q-Network Based Multi-agent Reinforcement Learning with Binary Action Agents, arXiv:2008.04109"